 By having a virtual model of the project, it becomes much easier to detect errors and potential problems.
 This can lead to less waste and increased efficiency as fewer construction mistakes occur.

-A digital twin can help identify potentially dangerous situations before they occur, thus improving safety on the construction site.
+A digital twin in construction can help identify potentially dangerous situations before they occur, thus improving safety on the construction site.

 With a digital twin, multiple stakeholders can collaborate on a project more easily than ever before.
 This can lead to faster completion times and improved overall results.